On this page

 Having a strategy is one half of the equation; executing it is the other.
 Take inventory of your current talent capabilities.
 This starts with your employees, but it may also extend to channel partners, resellers, and even your clients.

-Perform a skills gap analysis that identifies the current technical skill sets within your talent pool (e.g., tools, proficiencies, other work experience) and compares it to your strategic outcomes.
-Where there’s overlap is great, but most important is where there are gaps—that’s where you’ll focus moving forward.
+Perform a skills gap analysis that identifies the current technical skill sets within your talent pool—tools, proficiencies, certifications, prior work experience—and compares them against your strategic outcomes.
+Where there's overlap is great, but most important is where there are gaps.
+That's where you'll focus moving forward.

 3. Bridge the gap with education.